rickardlindberg/rickardlindberg.me/writing/agdpp-multiplayer/index.markdown

 real game.
 The initial goal of this project was to create a game that me and my son will enjoy playing *together*.
 At this point, I think the most valuable thing we can work on towards that goal is adding support for multiplayer.
-That's what we will work on in this episode.
+So that's the topic for this episode.

 ## A new layer